 - vitamin E (great for repairing and moisturizing your skin)

 I recommend first diluting one part castile soap with 4 parts water.
 Then for every cup of this mixture, you can add 2 teaspoons of oil, 2 teaspoons of honey, and/or 1 teaspoon of vitamin E. This blend can be used as a baby shampoo, hand soap, or body wash!
+Plus, you can put it in a foaming dispenser so that you don’t have to use as much soap each time!

 And one more tip – if you find that using castile soap leaves a residue on your tub or sink, you can easily remove it by sprinkling some baking soda on it and scrubbing it with a wet towel.
 It should come off quite easily.
 In fact, baking soda is a great scouring agent for stoves, ovens, etc. I always have a few bottles of it around the house!